2018 English cricket season: Women's Twenty20 Cup

 The 2018 Women's Twenty20 Cup took place in June and July 2018, with 36 county teams competing in three divisions.
 Middlesex won Division One, claiming their first Twenty20 title.

 Women's Cricket Super League

 During August 2018 the ECB announced that the Women's Super League would be expanded for the 2018 season with more group games played.
-In 2018 each team played each other both home and away with 10 group matches per side, compared to the five group matches played in 2016 and 2017.
+In 2018 each team played each other both home and away with 10 group matches per team, compared to the five group matches played in 2016 and 2017.
 The group stage of the competition began on 22 July and ran until 18 August with Finals Day taking place at Hove on 27 August.
 Surrey Stars won the competition, defeating Loughborough Lightning in the final.

 Minor Counties Competitions

 The Minor Counties Championship began in June and ran until September with teams organised in two divisions based on their geographical location.
 Each team played six three-day matches against six of the nine other teams in their division.
 The divisional winners Berkshire and Lincolnshire qualified for the four-day Championship Final, which was played between 16 and 19 September at the Banbury Cricket Club Ground in Oxfordshire, with Berkshire winning the Championship.

 The Minor Counties Knockout Trophy was played on a straight knock-out basis over five rounds, a change from previous seasons.
 Cheshire won the final with Devon the beaten finalists.

 A new Twenty20 competition was introduced in 2018 with group matches played at the beginning of the season, replacing some of the matches previously played in the Knockout Trophy group stage.
 Counties were placed in four geographical divisions of five teams for the competition, each playing eight matches over four match days, with both matches against an opposition team being played on the same day as a double-header.
 A Minor Counties T20 competition was trialled in 2015 but has not been played since.
 The T20 competition was won by Berkshire, who defeated Cheshire in the final.

 The first stages of both one-day competitions were played at the start of the season with Championship matches moving towards the later half the cricket season.
 The Finals Days for both one-day competitions was played at the end of August at Wormsley Park in Buckinghamshire.